 Besides wrapping a blanket around your beloved brew baby in the cooler months, there is the option of more reliable heating.
 The Brew Shed stocks both heat pads and heat belts.
-Both come from reputable suppliers, no dodgy Chinese imports here.
+Both come from reputable suppliers.
 Both are set to run at a set temperature with no thermostat to switch it on and off.
 This is a good thing for two reasons.
 1) Thermostats can break, so not having an extra part is better for longevity.
 2) Consistency is key.
 Your brew will be much better if you can maintain a constant temperature instead of it going up and down.

 The temperature is set at around 28 on both appliances.
 This is a good temperature for cold weather brewing because due to heat loss and ambient temperatures it will not heat the entire brew all the way through at 28.
 It will more likely be around 24 ish.